soffes/blog/published/2012-12-07-ship-it/ship-it.markdown

 ---
-categories: Ship It
+tags:
+- quote
+- development
-categories: quote development mac
+- mac
 ---

+#

 One of my favorite quotes: